 At the inception of an arrangement, we determine if an arrangement is, or contains, a lease based on the unique facts and circumstances present in that arrangement.
 Lease classification, recognition, and measurement are then determined at the lease commencement date.
-For arrangements that contain a lease we i) identify lease and non-lease components, ii) determine the consideration in the contract, iii) determine whether the lease is an operating or financing lease; and iv) recognize lease ROU assets and liabilities.
+For arrangements that contain a lease we (i) identify lease and non-lease components, (ii) determine the consideration in the contract, (iii) determine whether the lease is an operating or financing lease; and (iv) recognize lease ROU assets and liabilities.
 Lease liabilities and their corresponding ROU assets are recorded based on the present value of lease payments over the expected lease term.
 The interest rate implicit in lease contracts is typically not readily determinable and as such, we use our incremental borrowing rate based on the information available at the lease commencement date, which represents an internally developed rate that would be incurred to borrow, on a collateralized basis, over a similar term, an amount equal to the lease payments in a similar economic environment.
-The weighted average discount rate utilized on our operating and financing lease liabilities as of March 31, 2019 was 4.85%.